clairey-zx81/json-model/HOWTO.md

 Assuming that the `jmc` command is available:

-1. Add the JSON Model Perl runtime `JSON::JsonModel.pm` to your Perl environment, for instance by adjusting your `PERLLIB` path or with `cpan`:
+1. Add the JSON Model Perl runtime `JSON::JsonModel` to your Perl environment, for instance by adjusting your `PERLLIB` path or with `cpan`:

    ```sh